Adrian Pearsall

-Adrian Pearsall (born 1925, Trumansburg, New York) was an American architect and furniture designer.
+Adrian Pearsall (born 1925, Trumansburg, New York) was an American architect and mid-century furniture designer.

 Adrian Mount Pearsall was born in Trumansburg New York.
-As a young man he went to the University of Illinois and studied Architectural Engineering.
-He graduated in 1950.
+As a young man he went to the University of Illinois and studied Architectural Engineering, graduating in 1950.
+That same year, he married his wife Dorie Kanarr Pearsall.

-Adrian Pearsall founded Craft Associates in Pennsylvania in 1952 to manufacture his own designs.
-By the late 1950s his designs incorporating walnut became hugely popular.
+Adrian Pearsall founded Craft Associates in Kingston, Pennsylvania in 1952 to manufacture his own designs.
+He initially began crafting furniture with wrought iron, but by the late 1950s his designs incorporating walnut became hugely popular.

+In 1962, Pearsall designed and built a home for his family in Forty Fort, Pennsylvania featuring an indoor swimming pool, atriums, and full-size ice cream bar.

+In 2023, Pearsall was posthumously inducted into the Luzerne County Arts & Entertainment Hall of Fame.
+He was among the Hall of Fame's inaugural class of inductees.